 Christmas is such a busy time of year for many businesses.
-Keeping customers happy, the endless round of networking events and drinkies, cards and festive email messages, trying to stay healthy while energy levels are low, and all this before Christmas starts for real on the 24th December!
+Keeping customers happy, the endless round of various events and drinkies, cards and festive email messages, trying to stay healthy when energy levels are low and all this before Christmas starts for real on 24 December!

 Amid all the 100mph activity, you want to be sure that your business is getting noticed?
 What can you do to get noticed?
-It sounds simple, but get involved and celebrate/embrace the season.
-At ECX we started on the 1st December and made every meeting this month compulsory Christmas Jumpers.
-Why not visit one of our meeting this month (special December rate of only £10) and find out if our groups can add value to your networking strategy in 2019.
+Its sounds simple, but get involved and celebrate/embrace the season.
+At ECX we have embraced the annual Festive Jumper campaign at all our business meetings, as of the 1st to the 21st December 2018.
+Why not visit one of our meetings this month and enjoy a £5.00 meeting fee discount, at all our business meetings (Book via Eventbrite and use promo code ECXmas) and find out if our groups can add value to your marketing strategy in 2019.

 Get in the spirit